 America is sort of the know it all, that knows nothing, and is quite naive.

 I think this is terrorism in many ways, they know we are naive, and can scare us easily.
 The use ever liberal, naive understanding against us.

 Sort of like saying, all poor people are good, really silly.

-Terrorist love us to help them, open the door, allow them to enter so they can abuse us.
-They use our good intentions, and naive understanding of the world against us.
+Terrorists love us to help them, open the door, allow them to enter so they can abuse us.
+They use our good intentions and naive understanding of the world against us.
 Political correctness protects them.